sarandi/dotfiles/README.md

     git submodule add git@github.com:anishathalye/dotbot.git meta
     ```

-1. Setup your configuration files as follows
+1. Setup your configuration files as follows.

 ### Advanced Dotbot Configuration

 Dotbot accepts both YAML or JSON.
 My files exclusively use YAML because though it is whitespace dependent, I find managing whitespace easier than managing matching brackets.
 This is a personal preference, so feel free to change things for your own configurations.

-1. cd to the cloned directory
+1. `cd` to the cloned directory
-1. setup meta/configs/config.yaml files for each set of configurations
+1. Setup meta/configs/config.yaml files for each set of configurations.
-    1. this follows the convention set by dotbot:
+    1. This follows the convention set by dotbot:

         ```YAML
         - link: